- 183 cm

 In August that year, Marshall would confirm he was returning to Wests Tigers in 2018 to finish his career where it all began.
 An injury to Josh Reynolds on the eve of Round 1 saw the veteran playmaker thrust in to the starting role, with his experience helping Wests Tigers down the Sydney Roosters for the first time since 2011.
 Reynolds’ unavailability throughout the year saw Marshall feature in 21 games for Wests Tigers, more than many expected prior to the year, with the five-eighth making more tackles than in any other season in his career.

-He would announce his decision to re-sign with Wests Tigers for one more season, retiring at the end of 2019.
+Marsgall would announce his decision to re-sign with Wests Tigers for one more season towards the end of the 2018 season.
 He is currently the third most capped player in Wests Tigers history, and could reach the illustrious 300-game club in 2019 (currently on 289 career appearances).

 - Forced Drop Outs